chrismo/talks/productivity/productivity.md

 -- Talk prepped for Jan 2018 meetup of http://devproductivity.io

-My name is Chris Morris, I'm the Director of Engineering at Mystery Science and technically still a core team member of Bundler, but I haven't been able to contribute there in a long time.
+My name is Chris Morris, I've been developing software for over 20 years, I'm currently the Director of Engineering at Mystery Science, before that I spent 6 years at LivingSocial/Groupon and am technically still a core team member of Bundler, but I haven't contributed there in a while.

-Before we get into my talk today, some shout-outs
+Before we get into my talk today, some shout-outs:

 ---